Formal

 • I had a splendid time there

-• What a marvelous place I’ve ever seen
+• What a marvelous place I’ve ever

 • It’s an outstanding adventure